-This school fully satisfies the SCCA driver's school requirements to obtain an SCCA Novice permit, the first step in qualifying for a competition license for Regional club racing and SCCA Vintage racing.
+This school fully satisfies the SCCA driver's school requirements to obtain an SCCA Novice permit, the first step in qualifying for an SCCA Full Competition License.

-You will provide your car and all driver's equipment.
-Keep reading to see the list of local race car providers.
+You will provide your fully prepared race car and all driver's equipment.

 A racer's view: Inside Scoop on Going to Licensing School or why you SHOULD wear your race suit and helmet around the house